FullStackHacks/Articles/markdown.md

 There's a lot more you can do with markdown that wasn't covered in this article.
-If you interested in learning more about markdown [this is the best article I found on the markdup language][Daring Fireball Markdown Syntax]; it's writtne by John Grubber and goes deeper into the little intricices of markdown.
+If you interested in learning more about markdown [this is the best article I found on the markdup language][Daring Fireball Markdown Syntax]; it's writtne by John Gruber and goes deeper into the little intricices of markdown.
 Another great reference is [this cheat sheet][Cheat sheet]